Last Updated on November 30, 2023

 Should I have a Term and Whole Life Insurance Policy?

+Level term vs whole life insurance, which is best for you?
+Or shall you have both?
 Maybe.
 But that decision will need to be addressed by your short, and long term needs for life insurance.
 Using a ‘laddering’ technique is a common way to have multiple policies, running concurrent with each other.

 You need $500,000 of total life insurance for the immediate future.
 But you think you’ll still have a need for $100,000 of permanent life insurance needs.